Menu

 1. Install dependencies.

-The easiest way to launch the docker image is using the just commands.
+The easiest way to manage the docker image is using just commands.

 The docker-compose.release.yml uses config/prod/.env to launch a container with the necessary environment variables along with its dependencies, currently that means an extra postgres container, along with a reverse proxy (Caddy server, which you may want to replace with nginx or whatever you prefer).